 I hope everyone has a wonderful, joyful, beautiful holiday.
 Soak up every moment with loved ones, eat all the cookies, relax, sleep in, and take it slow!
 I plan to do all of that and then some.
 Until next week, friends – Merry Christmas to all!

 - 1 3.9-ounce package dry chocolate pudding

 - 1 teaspoon baking soda

-- 1 cup crushed candy canes or peppermint baking chips
+- 1 cup crushed candy canes

-- In the bowl of a stand mixer (or using a hand mixer) cream the butter and sugars together until smooth.
+- In the bowl of a stand mixer (or using a hand mixer) cream together the butter and sugars until smooth.
 Mix in the pudding packet.

-- Scoop the dough into 1-inch balls and bake 8-10 minutes, until the edges are slightly crispy and the middle is still soft.
+- Scoop the dough into 1-inch balls onto the prepared baking sheets.
+Bake 8-10 minutes, until the edges are set and the middle is still soft.